CRAJKUMARSINGH/PDFExcelExtract/README.md

 - Preserves original formatting and layout
 - Batch processes multiple PDF files
 - Maintains statutory accuracy for legal documents
-- Easy to use graphical interface
+- Easy to use web interface or desktop graphical interface
+- Progress tracking and detailed logging
+- Command-line interface for automation
+- Integration with Tesseract OCR for scanned documents
+- Unified API for both web and desktop clients

 ## Prerequisites

 - Windows operating system
-- Python 3.6 or higher installed
+- Python 3.6 or higher installed (for desktop GUI)
+- Node.js and npm (for web interface)

 ## Installation

+### For Web Interface:
+1. Run `npm install` to install Node.js dependencies
+2. Run `npm run dev` to start the development server

+### For Desktop GUI:
-1. Double-click on `enhanced_installer.bat` to install all required packages
+1. Double-click on `install_python_deps.bat` to install Python dependencies
 2. If prompted, download and install Tesseract OCR from the provided link
-2. Wait for the installation to complete
+3. Wait for the installation to complete

 ## Usage

+### Web Interface:
+1. Run `npm run web` to start the web server
+2. Open your browser and navigate to http://localhost:3000
+3. Upload PDF files using the web interface
+4. Download converted files when processing is complete

+### Desktop GUI:
 1. Place all your scanned PDF files in a folder
-2. Double-click on `run_converter.bat` to start the converter
+2. Double-click on `run_pdf_converter.bat` to start the desktop converter
 3. Select the folder containing your PDF files when prompted
 4. The converted files will be saved in a "Converted_Documents" subfolder